Spectral and Energy Efficiency Trade-Offs in Cellular Networks: single cell model

 \subsection{Performance Metrics}

-Since the goal of this work is to study the SE-EE trade-off for different operational scenarios, the definitions of these key system performance indicators are briefly reminded in line with the adopted system model. \begin{definition} The \textit{spectral} or \textit{bandwidth efficiency} is a measure that reflects the efficient utilization of the available spectrum in terms of throughput and it is commonly defined as the amount of throughput that the BS can transmit over a given bandwidth, expressed in $\text{bps}/\text{Hz}$. \end{definition} Hence, according to the definition of the outage capacity, by taking into account the probability that the channel gain is strong enough to support the traffic demand, SE is given by:
+Since we aim to study the SE-EE trade-off for different operational scenarios, the definitions of these key system performance indicators are briefly reviewed in line with the adopted system model. \begin{definition} The \textit{spectral} or \textit{bandwidth efficiency} is a measure that reflects the efficient utilization of the available spectrum in terms of throughput and it is commonly defined as the amount of throughput that the BS can transmit over a given bandwidth, expressed in $\text{bps}/\text{Hz}$. \end{definition} Hence, according to the definition of the outage capacity, by taking into account the probability that the channel gain is strong enough to support the traffic demand, the SE is given by

-\begin{definition} The \textit{energy efficiency} on the other hand reflects the data transmission efficiency in terms of power consumption and it is defined as the amount of throughput that the BS can transmit per unit of power, expressed in $\text{bps}/\text{W}$ or $\text{bits}/\text{Joule}$ equivalently. \end{definition} It is worth mentioning that in some scenarios, especially when coverage issues are studied, the area power consumption, expressed in $\text{W}/\text{m}^2$, is also practical as an alternative EE metric.
-In this work, the commonly used throughput-oriented notion is adopted which similarly to \eqref{eq:SE} leads to:
+\begin{definition} The \textit{energy efficiency} on the other hand reflects the data transmission efficiency in terms of power consumption and it is defined as the amount of throughput that the BS can transmit per unit of power, expressed in $\text{bps}/\text{W}$ or $\text{bits}/\text{Joule}$. \end{definition} It is worth mentioning that in some scenarios, especially when coverage issues are studied, the area power consumption, expressed in $\text{W}/\text{m}^2$, is also practical as an alternative EE metric.
+In this work, the commonly used throughput-oriented notion is adopted which similarly to \eqref{eq:SE} leads to

 Both efficiency metrics are defined so far according to the discrete set of cell users.
-These definitions can also be extended to the case of continuous traffic distributions over the cell coverage area by simply replacing the summations of \eqref{eq:SE}-\eqref{eq:EE} with the respective surface integrals.
+These definitions can also be extended to the case of continuous traffic distributions over the cell coverage area by using surface integrals in \eqref{eq:SE}-\eqref{eq:EE}.